Suicide Prevention Resources for Line Leaders

 • Setbacks in military career or personal life

-• Severe, prolonged stress that seems unmanageable
+• Severe, prolonged stress that may feel unmanageable

-• Relationship, financial, and/or health-related problems
+• Relationship, financial, or health-related problems

 • Current or pending disciplinary or legal action